Is My Cat Sick? Common Illnesses and Symptoms

 If you’re worried about your kitty’s sudden change in behavior or body language, or unsure if their signs of illness are cause for concern, take them to their veterinarian for a check-up for a proper diagnosis.

-We know getting your kitty the best care possible is top of mind, that’s why Pumpkin Pet Insurance plans pay back 90% of eligible vet bills.
-Check out how one of Pumpkin Cat Insurance plans can help you cover the cost of unexpected accidents and illnesses throughout the course of your cat’s life.
+We know getting your kitty the best care possible is top of mind.
+Learn more about Pumpkin Cat Insurance plans can help you cover the cost of unexpected accidents and illnesses throughout the course of your cat’s life.